lando/lando/docs/config/env.md

 DB_PASS=s1mpl3
 ```

-By happenstance you could previously use the following *unsupported* syntax in your `env` files.
+By happenstance, you could previously use the *unsupported* syntax in your `env` files as follows:

 ```bash
 WP_ENV=development